hacktor/signal-irc-telegram-gateway/README.md

 ```
 ## Directories for attachments and urls

 The photo's and attachments send by people in telegram and signal groups are downloaded and placed in suitable directories.
-For Telegram, use the telegram-\>attachments configuration option.
+For Telegram, use the **telegram-\>attachments** configuration option.
 Make sure this directory is shared over a HTTP webserver like apache and it is writeable by the webserver.
-Configure telegram-\>url to point to this same directory.
+Configure **telegram-\>url** to point to this same directory.

-The signal-cli program by default saves all attachments in a directory **~/.local/share/signal-cli/attachments**.
+The **signal-cli** program by default saves all attachments in a directory **~/.local/share/signal-cli/attachments**.
 The easiest way to handle this is to move this entire directory to somewhere below the documentroot of the webserver and symlink it.

 ## Start the IRC bot

-Verify the bot will be receiving messages in the telegram group by checking the **telegram->file**.
-Then you can start the IRC part:
+Verify permissions on the **signal-\>infile** and **irc-\>infile** files.
+Both should be writable by the user running the scripts and also by the webserver that is executing the telegram webHook.
+Then you can start the bot.

 ```bash
 $ ./hermod